shaik1002/biggitlabbomb/doc/operations/incident_management/manage_incidents.md

 ## Change severity

-See the [incidents list](incidents.md#incidents-list) topic for a full description of the severity levels available.
+See [incident list](incidents.md#incidents-list) for a full description of the severity levels available.

 Prerequisites: